iho-ohi/S-100-Validation-Checks/Documents/S-158-101/README.md

 # Product-specific checks for S-101 (ENC)

-Documents and materials pertaining to the S-101 ("Electronic Nagigational Chart") Product Specification.
+Documents and materials pertaining to the S-101 ("Electronic Navigational Chart") Product Specification.

 This directory contains "product-specific" checks prepared in the S-100 Validation Checks sub-group from the list supplied by the S-101 Project Team.
 Handoff and location for subsequent development is TBD.